JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 ### Deep links
 <primary-label ref="navEAP"/>

-Compose Multiplatform Navigation lets you associate a specific URL, action or MIME type with a composable using deep linking.
+Compose Multiplatform Navigation lets you associate a specific URL, action or MIME type with a composable as a deep link.
-By default, deep links are not exposed to external apps: you need to register the appropriate URI schemas for each target.
+By default, deep links are not exposed to external apps: you need to register the appropriate URI schemas with the operating system for each target.

 Deep links emulate manual navigation: following a deep link replaces the current back stack with a synthetic one which looks like a reasonable path from the start destination to the linked screen.

-For details on registering implementing deep links, see [TODOlink].
+For details on registering and handling deep links, see [TODOlink].

 ### Back gestures
 <primary-label ref="navEAP"/>